Cat Marnell

 Caitlin Elizabeth Marnell (born September 10, 1982) is an American writer and media commentator based in New York City.
 She was a beauty editor at Lucky and XoJane, wrote a column for Vice, and has also written for Self, Nylon, and Glamour.
-She is the author of the New York Times bestselling memoir How To Murder Your Life, which was published in 2017.
+She is the author of the New York Times bestselling memoir How to Murder Your Life, which was published in 2017.

-Early life
+Early life and education

-Marnell was born on September 10, 1982 in Washington, D.C.
+Marnell was born on September 10, 1982, in Washington, D.C.
 She was named after Caitlin Thomas.
-Her mother is a psychotherapist and her father is a psychiatrist.
+Her mother is a licensed clinical social worker and her father is a psychiatrist.
 At 15, Marnell began attending Lawrence Academy in Groton, Massachusetts.
 She was a strong student academically, but at 17 was expelled weeks before graduation.
 She finished high school at Emerson Preparatory School in Northwest Washington, D.C.

-After moving to New York, she attended The New School in Greenwich Village to study nonfiction writing.
+She then attended The New School in Greenwich Village, where she studied nonfiction writing.

 Career

 Lucky

 While attending The New School, Marnell interned at beauty magazines, eventually earning the title of beauty assistant at Lucky in 2007.
 She attended rehab in Connecticut for a month, and when she returned she was promoted to associate beauty editor.
 She worked at Lucky for two and a half years before quitting after failed attempts at sobriety.
-After overdosing in her apartment and spending two weeks at Bellevue in 2011, she said she "vowed never, ever to lie to a job again: they could take me or leave me with my drug stuff."
+After overdosing on Xanax and Ambien in her apartment and spending two weeks at Bellevue in 2011, she said she "vowed never, ever to lie to a job again: they could take me or leave me with my drug stuff."

 XoJane

 Shortly after being released, she was hired by Jane Pratt to become beauty and health director of XoJane.
 Her writing was "shrouded in irreverent yet deeply personal anecdotes" with frequent references to her drug use, hospitalizations, and mental illnesses.
 She first received widespread attention when she wrote about using emergency contraception as her primary birth control, which spread through Twitter.
 Her position was controversial – Anna David at The Fix wrote that Marnell "wins applause for her bravery" in speaking openly about drug use, while Hamilton Nolan at Gawker described her as a "dust-smoking suicidal narcissist downtown swinger beauty columnist".
-She had problems writing regularly which frustrated Pratt – in April 2012, the publisher of XoJane ordered Marnell into rehab.
-In June 2012, she wrote to the New York Post confirming that she had quit, writing in part that she "couldn’t spend another summer meeting deadlines behind a computer at night when I could be on the rooftop of Le Bain looking for shooting stars and smoking angel dust".